kevinsullivan/cs2120f24/Cs2120f24/Lectures/02_prop_logic/informal/notes.md

 #### Concrete Syntax

-We'll use \top and \bottom as notations for the (lit true) and (lit false) expressions.
+- We'll use ⊤ (top) and ⊥ (bottom) as notations for (lit true) and (lit false)
+- Given a variable (var), v, we define {v}, to be a variable expression for v
+  - namely (Expr.var (var.mk n)) where n is the variable's natural number index
-Given any variable, v, we'll use {v} as a variable expression and will allow shorthands such as X := {v}
+- Given any expression, e, we'll use ¬e as a notation for (Expr.not e)
-Given any expression, e, we'll use \not e as a notation for \not e Given any expressions, e1 and e2, we'll use *infix* notation e1 \and e2, etc.
+- Given any expressions, e1 and e2, we'll use *infix* notation e1 \and e2, etc.

 ##### Operator Precedence